microsoft/WhatTheHack/043-SQLModernization/Student/Challenge06.md

 ## Introduction

-Your team is wondering what options are available to automatically catalog and classify the data estate.
+After successfully implementing some security best practices in Challenge 4, your team is wondering what options are available to automatically catalog and classify the data estate.
 In doing so, you will help empower information consumers to find data assets that matter to them and help lay the foundations for effective data governance.

-## Description

 The objective of this challenge is to populate a data catalog with the assets that existing within your Azure data estate.

-### Challenge details

-Your company has provided the following requirements and guidelines:
+Your company has been provided the following requirements and guidelines:

 1. Select and provision a service that will be capable of automatically scanning and classifying sources within the data estate.
 2. Register and scan data sources to populate the enterprise data catalog.